MrDemonid/PL-M-80-Tools/README.md

   - The ability to transfer parameters via a file.
     Example:
       link @:f1:fileparams.txt
+  - The maximum file name is now 8 characters.

 LOCATE:
   - Fixed all found errors.
+  - The maximum file name is now 8 characters.

 OBJCPM:
   - Support for paths as in ISIS-II